QuantConnect/Lean/VisualStudioPlugin/readme.md

 ## Introduction ##

 The plugin is a tool which allows a QuantConnect user to integrate with the platform through the Visual Studio IDE.
-Currently, it can save files to a project, compile and backtest it.
-Also, through the tool window, it can delete or open a previous backtest.
+Providing different [features](#Features), it aims to facilitate strategy development.

 ## Installation Instructions ##